One-shot learning and behavioral eligibility traces in sequential decision making: Materials and Methods (Supplementary)

 \subsection{Parameter Fit and Model Selection}

+The main goal of this study was to test the null-hypothesis 'RL without eligibility traces' from the behavioral responses at states D1 and D2 (Figs. \ref{fig:F2_Task_Cond_Behav} [e] and [f]).
+By the design of the experiment, we collected relatively many data points from the early phase of learning, but only relatively few episodes in total.
+This contrasts with other RL studies, where participants typically perform longer experiments with hundreds of trials.
+As a result, the behavioral data we collected from each single participant is not sufficient to reliably extract the values of the model-parameters on a participant-by-participant basis.
+To find the most likely values of model parameters, we therefore pooled the behavioral recordings of all participants into one data set D.

 Each learning model $m$ is characterized by a set of parameters $\theta^m = [\theta^m_1, \theta^m_2, ...]$.
 For example, our implementation of the \textit{Q-$\lambda$} algorithm has five free parameters: the eligibility trace decay $\lambda$; the learning rate $\alpha$; the discount rate $\gamma$; the softmax temperature $T$; and the bias $b$ for the preferred action.

-To find the most likely values of those parameters, we pooled the behavioral recordings of all participants into one data set $D$.
 For each model $m$, we were interested in the posterior distribution $P(\theta^m | D)$ over the free parameters $\theta^m$, conditioned on the behavioral data of all participants $D$.
 This distribution was approximated by sampling using the Metropolis-Hastings Markov Chain Monte Carlo (MCMC) algorithm \citep{Hastings70}.
 For sampling, MCMC requires a function $f(\theta^m, D)$ which is proportional to $P(\theta^m | D)$.
 Choosing a uniform prior $P(\theta^m) = const$, and exploiting that $P(D)$ is independent of $\theta^m$, we can directly use the model likelihood $P(D | \theta^m)$:

 We calculated the likelihood $P(D | \theta^m)$ of the data as the joint probability of all action selection probabilities obtained by evaluating the model (Eqs. \ref{eq:ET_lambda}, \ref{eq:RewardPredictionError}, \ref{eq:QLearnQupd}, and \ref{eq:psa_softmax} in the case of $Q(\lambda)$) given a parameter sample $\theta^m$.
 The log likelihood (LL) of the data under the model is